 MicroStrategy, another publicly listed US company, holds over 125,000 BTC for a purchase price of about $4 billion.

-Such companies are betting on BTC as a hedge against inflation.
+Such companies are betting on BTC as both a long-term asset and a hedge against inflation.

 6. Geopolitical strategy

 Halfway across the world, El Salvador made headlines for becoming the first country to accept Bitcoin as legal tender.
 In 2021, the government has even announced that all citizens will be able to pay their taxes in BTC.